TundraWork/RVC-Tundra/INSTALL.md

 pip install -r requirements.txt
 ``````

-## 4. Pretrained model data
+## 5. Pretrained model weights

-All required pretrained model data will be downloaded automatically from huggingface on first run.
+All required pretrained model weights will be downloaded automatically from huggingface on first run.

 See `infer-web.py` for details.